AskMeAgain/TangleChain-System/README.md

 ___________________________________________________

-### TangleChain-IXI Library v1.2
+### TangleChain-IXI Library v1.3

 TangleChain-IXI is the heart of the TangleChain-System.
 It is a **.Net Standard** Library to interact with the TangleChain-Blockchain on top of the [IOTA Tangle](https://github.com/iotaledger).
-It is planned to have Smartcontracts and interoperability between these chains.

 ##### IXI Planned Features:

 - Interoperability between Chains
 - Detect longest Chain via Blockweight (right now just longest chain)
 - Environment friendly consensus protocol
+- ~~90% Unit test Coverage
-- Possibility to provide own DB implementation
+- ~~Possibility to provide own DB implementation~~

 ##### IXI Roadmap